aotol/ai-memory-booster/README.md

   "chromaDBHost": "http://localhost:8000", // ChromaDB service URL (host and port) "tenant": "default_tenant", // ChromaDB tenant name "collection": "ai_memory_booster", // ChromaDB collection name used by AI Memory Booster "rolePrompt": "You are a personal assistant.
-Below is the conversation history to understand the context.
-The conversation history is enclosed between 'Conversation History Start:' and 'Conversation History End.'
 'AI' represents you, and 'User' represents the person currently talking to you.
-When the user says 'I', 'mine', or 'my', it refers to the user, not you ('AI').
+When the user says 'I', 'mine', 'me' or 'my', it refers to the user, not you ('AI').
 Do not fabricate responses.", // Prompt for how AI should respond based on past memory
   "debug": false, // If turn on the debug message "archive": false, // If turn on the memory archive mode }